RCA TECHNICAL SYMPOSIUM AND ANNUAL BANQUET A HUGE SUCCESS!

 Introducing Radio Club of America

-The Radio Club of America, founded in 1909, is the oldest, most prestigious group of wireless communications professionals in the world, with members in many countries.
+Founded in 1909, the Radio Club of America is the oldest, most prestigious group of wireless communications professionals in the world, with members across the globe.
 Its members are dedicated to the wireless art and science for the betterment of society.
-The Radio Club of America is a 501(c)(3) non-profit organization and all contributions made to the Radio Club are tax exempt.
+The Radio Club of America is a 501(c)(3) non-profit organization, and all contributions made to RCA are tax exempt.

 Creating the Future